 A series of eight tests was planned and executed by the IES team - they were designed to meet the main facets of the two standards required; Emissions and Immunity.
 Emissions tests were undertaken for conducted emissions and radiated emissions, while for Immunity, tests were undertaken for RF conducted immunity, electrostatic discharge, fast transient bursts, surge immunity, voltage dips and interrupts and radiated immunity.

-IES completed the CE assessment against the relevant directives and provided a Technical File for self-assessment, leaving the end customer fully prepared to submit the File and complete a successful self-declaration.
+IES completed the CE assessment against the relevant directives and provided a Technical File for self-assessment.
+This left the end customer fully prepared to submit the Technical File and complete a successful self-declaration.